McAfee LiveSafe Review: Summary

 - Company Profile

 - Product Line-Up

-Alternatively, you can check our comparisons on the best antivirus for macOS, Windows, Android, and iOS.
+Alternatively, you can compare McAfee Antivirus to the best antivirus for macOS, Windows, Android, and iOS.
 Or have a look at our privacy focused comparisons of the top VPN and antivirus with a VPN included.

 Image 1: McAfee’s dashboard on Android and Windows 10.